 • Music students must attend 30 Dana School of Music concerts or recitals.

-• Applied lesson must be taken concurrently with a large ensemble each semester.
+• Applied lesson must be taken concurrently with an ensemble each semester.

 • Students will perform a public recital in their applied area.